androchentw/blog-hugo/content/posts/2021-08-07-atlassian-itsm.md

 ## Overview

-Continuing previous post: [Agile Life](https://blog.androchen.tw/2021-agile-life/), let's dive deeper into a series of ITSM methodologies and product proposed by [atlassian](https://www.atlassian.com/itsm), with a view to applying them in work and life to further enhance productivity and narrative skills.
+Continuing previous post: [Agile Life](https://blog.androchen.tw/2021-agile-life/), let's dive deeper into a series of ITSM methodologies and products proposed by [Atlassian](https://www.atlassian.com/itsm), with a view to applying them in work and life to further enhance productivity and narrative skills.

 ### Challenges